Jean Alphonse, 1st Count de Coloma: Career

 In 1700 he obtained a degree in canon law from Louvain University.
 He was the author of the Theses philosophicae quas praeside doctissimo D. ac M. Carolo Guiberto Wautyer ex gentinnes philosophiae professore primario, defendet.
 He soon became a lawyer of the Council of Flanders in Ghent.
 He was dispensed from taking the great oath.
 He was one of the most important and powerful judges of the country.
 In 1714 he was appointed to financial cases before the Great Council of Mechelen.
 He was sent to Vienna in 1725 and left Mechelen.
-Coloma was in favour at the imperial court.
+Coloma was in favour of the imperial court.
 His son Charles became honorary chamberlain of the Empress.
 In 1732 he returned from Austria as president of the Brussels Privy Council and Councillor of State and War.
 After his career he became the First Count de Coloma by imperial decree of 3 August 1728.
 In 1734 his son died in the War of the Polish Succession.

-Coloma died in Brussels on 7 January 1739, and was buried in the Maes Chapel of the Church of Saint Gudula.
+Coloma died in Brussels on 7 January 1739, and was buried in the Maes Chapel of the Church of St. Michael and St. Gudula (now the cathedral).

 He resided in Mechelen in the Hotel de Coloma.